pulumi/docs/content/pulumi-up/_index.md

     title: About PulumiUP
     description: |
         Virtual events are rough.
 Video call fatigue is real, and we are excited to bring you something different.
-PulumiUP is combination of live content and binge-able content, giving you the option to enjoy the content on your schedule.
+PulumiUP is combination of live and binge-able content, giving you the ability to enjoy the sessions on your time.
 ---